Growing up, I was taught to say “please,” “thank you,” and “you’re welcome” for almost every encounter imaginable.

 So if this is the top way to improve morale among your employees … why are only one-third of employees receiving this recognition?

 In this article, I’m going to share some of my favorite ways to recognize employees so they feel valued and supported at work.
+Employee recognition programs are so vital because people quit bosses who don’t make them feel motivated and respected.

 Recognition vs. Reward